sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_1.png)

-Take the following steps to create a prompt to extract more data from the document.
+Take the following steps to create prompts to extract more data from the document.

 ## Auto-extract data